 - Chatting and texting.
 If you can provide real-time support via a mobile device, it allows users to solve problems quickly.

 These and other mobile learning tools are all perfect for microlearning as well.
 For example, you can create short videos that users can watch on their smartphones or tablets.

 6. Keep Support Timely

 It’s essential that performance support tools are relevant and up-to-date.
 Technology, programs, and knowledge in various fields advance quickly.
 If you’re teaching any type of compliance training, regulations often change.
 Make sure your support is regularly updated to include any changes or advances.

 To consistently improve performance support, identify your most vital metrics and track results.
 Whereas learning metrics are concerned with what people have learned, performance metrics focus on actual results.
 You can observe which support tools improve performance and which need tweaking or replacing.

 Performance Support is Good For Everyone

 Providing effective performance support improves productivity, saves your organization time and money, and helps employees feel more empowered.
-It helps prevent situations where people feel frustrated because they have to waste time searching for answers.
-The tips we’ve covered to improve performance support will work even better when combined.
-If you want to see better results from your learning systems, make sure you pay attention to this crucial issue.
+It helps prevent situations where employees feel frustrated because they have to waste time searching for answers.
+The tips we’ve covered to improve performance support work even better when combined with a learning management system.

 Learn how you put education at the center of your organization with these great articles and resources.